Richard-wv/stress_sighting_hypothesis/README.md

 Future work could address these limitations by expanding datasets, applying automated sentiment analysis to historical media coverage, and incorporating geospatial analysis.

+### Future Analysis Opportunities

+While this project was exploratory in nature, there are several promising directions for deeper or more rigorous analysis that could build on the current work:

+- **Expand the Global Stress Events Dataset:**
+  Increase the number of recorded events, incorporating regional events alongside global ones.
+This could improve statistical power and granularity.

+- **Refine Severity Scoring:**
+  Replace the subjective 1–5 scale with a more objective measure, potentially derived from sentiment analysis of historical news coverage or public opinion data.

+- **Causal Modelling:**
+  Apply methods such as *Interrupted Time Series* or *Causal Impact Analysis* to evaluate whether specific events (e.g., media releases or global crises) have a statistically measurable effect on sighting frequencies.

+- **Geospatial Analysis:**
+  Incorporate geographic coordinates to explore whether certain regions exhibit stronger stress–sighting correlations, potentially revealing cultural or demographic influences.

+- **Temporal Decomposition:**
+  Use time series decomposition or change point detection to separate long-term trends from short-term fluctuations, clarifying whether observed spikes are anomalies or part of broader cycles.

+- **Media Influence Modelling:**
+  Quantify media exposure more precisely (e.g., number of news articles, television ratings) to better isolate the effect of cultural events from other factors.

+These enhancements could lead to more nuanced insights and stronger statistical conclusions, helping to clarify the interplay between societal stress, media, and public reporting behaviour.

 ---

 >## Development Roadmap